2008 World University Cycling Championship: Cycling disciplines

 The championship contained events in following sports:

 Road cycling (road race, time trial)

-The road cycling competitions at the 2008 World University Cycling Championship were held at 23 and 25 May 2008.
-Athletes from 23 different countries competed in the road race and the individual time trial.
+The road cycling competitions at the 2008 World University Cycling Championship took place on May 23 and 25, 2008.
+Athletes from 23 different countries competed in both the road race and the individual time trial events.
 The competitions took place in the countryside of Nijmeten with un-Dutch difference in altitude and was along the dikes of the river Waal.
 You can view on YouTube the road race course and the time trial course.

 Mountain biking (cross-country, marathon)

 The mountain bike competitions at the 2008 World University Cycling Championship were held at 22 and 24 May 2008.
 Athletes competed in the disciplines cross-country and marathon.
 26 men athletes competed in the marathon and 32 in the cross-country.
 The competitions took place in the wooded areas of Groesbeek, nearby the German Reichswald.
 The mountain bike track was specially made for this championship.